rstudio/reticulate/README.md

 1. If specified, at the Python binary referenced by the `RPY_PYTHON` environment variable.

-2. The Python binary discoverd on the system PATH via the `Sys.which` function.
+2. The Python binary discovered on the system PATH via the `Sys.which` function.

 3. At other customary locations for Python including `/usr/local/bin/python`, `/opt/local/bin/python`, etc.